Lautenschlager-id/transfromage/CONTRIBUTING.md

 ## Functions
 Functions and methods are used by the instanced object to perform actions in the game.

-If you are editing an existent function, please make the reasons clear in your pull request commentary.
+If you are editing a function which already exists, please make sure you include clear reasons in your pull request commentary.

-It is not necessary that you handle parameter type errors, expect if the parameter needs an enumeration.<br>
+It is not necessary that you handle parameter type errors, except if the parameter needs an enumeration.<br>
 If the parameter requires an enumeration, use the function (enum._validate)[docs/Internal/enum.md#enumvalidate--enumeration-default-value-errormsg-]

 ## Enumerations
 Enumerations should only be created if necessary.
-They indicate imutable values of an action or behavior.
+They indicate immutable values of an action or behavior.

 They must be created in the file [Enum.lua](libs/enum.lua) and must follow: